Skip to main content

 Compatibility Questions

-Elementor 4.0.0 or higher.
+Elementor v4.
 The Atomic Editor (Atomic Elements, Classes, Variables) is stable in 4.x and ships with the normal Elementor plugin.
 New Elementor installations enable Atomic features by default.
 If you upgraded from an older setup or turned Atomic off, enable Atomic Editor under Elementor → Editor → Settings in WordPress admin.

 WordPress 6.9 or higher is required.
 6.9+